 Early Admission is for students who typically have completed their junior year in high school and would like to enroll at UCF as full-time students for their senior year of high school.
 Students must submit an application for admission by the published application deadline date, as well as the items listed above.
 Additional documentation may be required.View Early Admissions Requirements

 Students interested in dual enrollment (part-time enrollment) or early admission (full-time enrollment) prior to high school graduation must meet or exceed the following academic qualifications:

 - SAT: 1330 (Evidence-based Reading and Writing + Math)

 - ACT: 28 (Composite)

 If a student meets or exceeds these qualifications, then he/she can be considered for admission.
 The undergraduate application should be completed through our website.
 All required official academic transcripts and/or test scores should be sent to the Office of Undergraduate Admissions.
-An application fee is not required for dual enrollment (part-time enrollment) applicants.
+An application fee is not required for dual enrollment or early admission applicants.